-The nursing program maintains articulation agreements with Emmanuel College, Endicott College, New England College, Rivier College, St. Joseph's College of Maine, University of New Hampshire and articulation and dual admission with Franklin Pierce University.
+The nursing program maintains articulation agreements with Emmanuel College, Endicott College, New England College, Rivier College, St. Joseph's College of Maine, University of New Hampshire, and articulation and dual admission with Franklin Pierce University.
 Further information on application for dual admission can be obtained from FPU or from the Director of Nursing at MCC.

-MCC must ensure that patient/client safety is not compromised by students during learning experiences.
-Therefore the student is expected to demonstrate emotional stability and exercise sound judgment, accept direction and guidance from a supervisor or faculty member and establish rapport and appropriate interpersonal relationships with peers, staff, and patients/clients and their families.
+MCC must ensure that patient safety is not compromised by students during learning experiences.
+Therefore, the student is expected to demonstrate emotional stability and exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and appropriate interpersonal relationships with peers, staff, and patients and their families.

 The following technical standards have been established to provide guidance to students as to skills and abilities required to function successfully in the program and ultimately in the profession of nursing.
-Applicants who think they may not be able to meet one or more of the technical standards, should contact the Director of Nursing to discuss individual cases.
+Applicants who think they may not be able to meet one or more of the technical standards should contact the Director of Nursing to discuss individual cases.

-- Sufficient hearing to assess patient needs and to understand instructions, emergency signals and telephone conversations. - Sufficient visual acuity to observe patients, manipulate equipment, and interpret data: visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calibrations. - Sufficient verbal ability to express and exchange information when interacting with patients, family members, physicians, peers and other ancillary medical personnel. - Ability to work with frequent interruptions, respond appropriately in emergencies or unexpected situations, and to cope with variations in workload and stress levels. - Sufficient strength and motor coordination to perform the following physical activities: manual dexterity to operate and handle equipment, moving and transfer of patients; and performing CPR. - Travel Policy: Transportation to and from the clinical site is the responsibility of the student.
+- Sufficient hearing to assess patient needs and to understand instructions, emergency signals and telephone conversations. - Sufficient visual acuity to observe patients, manipulate equipment, and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calibrations. - Sufficient verbal ability to express and exchange information when interacting with patients, family members, physicians, peers and other ancillary medical personnel. - Ability to work with frequent interruptions, respond appropriately in emergencies or unexpected situations, and to cope with variations in workload and stress levels. - Sufficient strength and motor coordination to perform the following physical activities: manual dexterity to operate and handle equipment, moving and transfer of patients; and performing CPR. - Travel Policy: Transportation to and from the clinical site is the responsibility of the student.

+-

 First Year Fall Semester TH LAB CR

 NURS111 Nursing I 6 12 10

 BIOL110 Human Anatomy and Physiology I 3 3 4

 INT101 College Success Seminar 1 0 1

 PSYC110 Introduction to Psychology 3 0 3

 Total 13 15 18

-First Year Spring Semester TH LAB CR
+First Year Spring Semester тн LAB CR

 NURS112 Nursing II 4 15 9

 BIOL120 Human Anatomy and Physiology II 3 3 4

 PSYC210 Human Growth and Development 3 0 3

-· Total 10 18 16
+1010210 • Total 10 18 16

-DEGREE PROGRAM - SECON D YEA ٩R
+DEGREE PROGRAM - SECONI YFA ۱R

-Second Year Fall Semester TH LAB CR
+Second Vear Fall Semester , TH LAB CR

 NURS211 Nursing III 4 15 9

 BIOL210 Microbiology 3 3 4

 ENGL110 College Composition 4 0 4

 Total 11 18 17

-Second Vear Spring Semester тн LAB CR
+Second Year Spring Semester TH LAB CR

 NURS212 Nursing IV 3 18 9

-MATH131 College Algebra I 3 0 3
+MATH131 Elementary Algebra 3 0 3

-or College Algebra I 3 O 3
+or

 MATH202 Probability and Statistics 4 0 4

 Foreign Language/Humanities/F.A.
-Elect tive 3 0 3
+Electi ive 3 0 3

 English Elective 3 0 3

 Total 12/13 18 18/19